-Ectopic Pregnancy
+Ectopic Symptoms

 Ectopic pregnancy differs from other losses because many parents are unaware they even have conceived.
-In many cases, a pregnant woman and her doctor may not have had any reason to suspect an ectopic pregnancy.
+In many cases, a pregnant woman and her doctor may not have had any reason to suspect an ectopic or tubal pregnancy.
 A growing baby, pushing on a tiny fallopian tube can cause great pain, even before the pregnancy is confirmed.

 Pain is usually the first sign of an ectopic pregnancy.
 The pain may be in the pelvis, abdomen or even the shoulder or neck (because the blood from a ruptured tubal pregnancy building up under the diaphragm).
 The pain is usually described as sharp and stabbing or crampy with tenderness starting on one side and often spreading throughout the abdomen.